How it works

 From an Idea to a Reality

 When a member of the campus community has an idea about how to make our campus more sustainable, while benefiting students, we want to hear about it!
-Specifically, we are looking for capital projects that have the potential to further one of the three pillars of sustainability, economic, social, and environmental, on campus, while creating a direct, measurable, and lasting impact on students and the campus community.
-Have an idea?
-For the time being, this is best accomplished by sending an e-mail to the SSC finance director, Ian Kaelble.
-It doesn't matter whether it's one sentence or a fourteen page proposal, we're looking for your input.
+Specifically, we are looking for capital projects that have the potential to further one of the three pillars of sustainability, economic, social, and environmental, on campus, while creating a direct, measurable, and lasting impact on students and the campus community. \

 From here, the Sustainability Fund Committee (explained below) receives these proposals and evaluates their feasability, selecting proposals to research further.
-The committee, with your help, should you choose to join, will develop these proposals into budgets and implentable plans of action to be presented to the SSC as a whole for final approval.
+The committee, with your help, should you choose to join, will present the best proposals to an oversight committee made up of faculty and staff and work with them to determine the most feasible options.
+The proposals will then be presented to the SSC as a whole for final approval.
 If the idea is approved by the SSC, then the necessary money is allocated from the Sustainability Fund and the metaphorical (or literal) shovel hits the dirt.

 The Sustainability Fund Committee

 The Sustainability Fund is overseen by the Student Sustainability Council as a whole, and administered by the Sustainability Fund Committee.
 The Sustainability Fund Committee is comprised of the executive committee of the SSC and interested members of the student body.
-Membership is open to anyone and there are two forms of involvement, voting members (those who regularly engage in committee work and miss no more than two meetings) and advisory members (those who are not as actively involved, but wish to have their voice heard).
-If you wish to get involved, please contact Ian Kaelble, the SSC Finance Director.
+7 people sit on the Sustainability Fund Committee, and is composed of 6 undergrad and graduate students (1 from IUSA, 1 from GPSO, and 4 open to all students) and the Financial Director.